Eyeing China, Japan lifts longtime restrictions to allow major defense buildup

 At a press conference after the documents' release, Prime Minister Fumio Kishida argued that Japan must keep pace with other nations' advances in missile technology.

-"In such a severe environment," he said, "counterattack capabilities, which can deter an attack, or force an enemy to stop one, is a capability which will become increasingly vital."
+"In such a severe environment," he said, "counterstrike capability, which can deter an attack, or force an enemy to stop one, is a capability which will become increasingly vital."

 The move follows years of efforts by the United States to persuade Japan to assume more responsibility for its own defense, particularly as a bulwark against China's rising military might and threats against Taiwan.